sharpic/academic-kickstart/content/post/Transportation_and_its_Carbon_Footprint/index.md

 > ‘MSCI ranked Ryanair as the lowest-emissions-intensity airline in its ACWI index with 75 g CO2-e/revenue passenger kilometre in 2014 – below Easyjet at 82 g, the average at 123 g and Lufthansa at 132 g – by using high-density 189-seat Boeing 737-800s.
 In 2015 Ryanair emitted 8.64 Bn t of CO2 for 545,034 sectors flown: 15.85 t per 776 mi (674 nmi; 1,249 km) average sector (or 5.04 t of fuel: 4.04 kg/km) representing 95 kg per 90.6 million passengers (30.4 kg of fuel: 3.04 L/100 km or 76 g CO2/km).’
 [Ryanair Annual Report 2015](https://investor.ryanair.com/wp-content/uploads/2016/07/Ryanair-Annual-Report-FY16.pdf).

-In real terms this means that [Ryanair announced July 2019 figures of 67g of CO2 per pax](https://corporate.ryanair.com/news/ryanair-becomes-first-eu-airline-to-report-monthly-co2-emissions/)[^1][/km](https://corporate.ryanair.com/news/ryanair-becomes-first-eu-airline-to-report-monthly-co2-emissions/).
+In real terms this means that [Ryanair announced July 2019 figures of 67g of CO2 per pax](https://corporate.ryanair.com/news/ryanair-becomes-first-eu-airline-to-report-monthly-co2-emissions/)[/km](https://corporate.ryanair.com/news/ryanair-becomes-first-eu-airline-to-report-monthly-co2-emissions/) (pax meaning 'Persons Approximately').
 Their [environmental policy document](https://corporate.ryanair.com/wp-content/uploads/2018/03/Enviromental-Policy-Doc.pdf) might be useful when considering who to fly with but [Brighter Planet’s:  Air travel carbon and energy efficiency report](http://static.brighterplanet.com/science/publications/aviation/aviation.pdf) gives a really nice breakdown from page 17.

 {{% alert note %}}
 So what does all this mean for me (and maybe you)?

-(1) I’ll continue to monitor and try and reduce my CO2 usage in my day to day travels; (2) I’ll measure this via car-miles being cautious and assuming I am the only one in the car even if I am transporting more than myself;
+(1) I’ll continue to monitor and try and reduce my CO2 usage in my day to day travels;

+(2) I’ll measure this via car-miles being cautious and assuming I am the only one in the car even if I am transporting more than myself;

 (3) I’ll try and follow my advice in LIST 1; but,

 (4) I’ll still take air travel trying to find the most efficient carrier and routes.
 I’ll include all personal flights, and for work (where I have the choice to attend or not) I’ll separate this out so that I can see how I might start to reduce this figure.
 If my employers send me on a trip that I don’t arrange then it’s on their CO2 budget.
 {{% /alert %}}

-## Notes

-[^1]: Persons Approximately

 ---